GuntherDev/cat-summon-circle-flutter/README.md

 # A little about me

 Hello, My Name is Gunther Nunes, I'm currently 27 years old.
-I started to study Flutter about 3 months ago duo to the college graduation project.
+I started to study Flutter about 3 months ago due to the college graduation project.

 I decided to use this time that I'm studying to create an application mixing learning with my personal tastes.
 I like gaming a lot, so I decided to create something that would be useful for